 - Autism is a developmental disability that typically appears during the first three years of life and consists of a certain set of behaviors.
 Autism is a “spectrum disorder” affecting the ability to communicate and interact with others in varying degrees.

 - Autism is a treatable condition.
 Early diagnosis and intervention lead to significantly improved outcomes.
 While these individuals will not outgrow their autism, they can still become functioning adults and contributors to society.
-Dr. Temple Grandin, the most famous woman in the world with autism, designed all the livestock handling facilities in the country and is a best selling author many times over.
+Dr. Temple Grandin, the most famous woman in the world with autism, designed all the livestock handling facilities in the country and is a best-selling author many times over.
 A recent HBO series featured Temple Grandin’s life with autism.
+You can also read more about Temple Grandin here.

-- There are many misconceptions regarding autism.
+There are also many misconceptions regarding autism.
 Are your beliefs regarding autism accurate?

 If you’re the parent of a child that is on the spectrum, Autism Tomorrow answers such questions as: